dendi239/cp-tool/README.md

 ## Contributing

-Contributing is higly welcomed and recommendent.
+Contributing is highly welcomed and recommended.
 This is my first rust project, so feel free to leave any issue, even about code style, or suggestions to make it better in terms of traits infrastructure.

 ## Credits